SmritiTripathi/transactionValidationService/README.md

 # transactionValidationService
+Afterpay test

-Afterpay test: Given a list transactions, a date and a price threshold T, returns a list of hashed credit card numbers that have been identified as fraudulent for that day.
+Problem Statement: Given a list transactions, a date and a price threshold T, returns a list of hashed credit card numbers that have been identified as fraudulent for that day.

+Note: There are some assumptions in the data flow that has been captured in the comments throughout.